What to do in Aoraki/Mount Cook National Park, home to glaciers, grandeur & high mountain peaks

 Hike the Hooker Valley Track — the best activity in the national park (3 hour return walk)

-The main activity that people come to Aoraki/Mount Cook for is the Hooker Valley Track.
+Most people come to Aoraki/Mount Cook for the Hooker Valley Track.
 This walk is possibly one of the best short walks in New Zealand.

 It’s only three hours return and the track is accessible to people of all levels of fitness and experience.
 It feels very special being able to see glacial and mountain scenery on such an accessible walk.